 What Should I Expect from a Glaucoma Exam?

 If you have a family history and/or other risk factors for glaucoma, and if your eyes look bloodshot, consider scheduling a glaucoma exam.
-Your eye doctor may perform the following tests:
+Your optometrist may perform the following tests:

 - Tonometry - eye pressure test